Hard To Kill (2023): Countdown to Hard to Kill

 There were three matches on the Countdown to Hard to Kill pre-show, with one taped as a digital exclusive.

-The penultimate match saw Kushida, Alan Angels, Mike Jackson, Yuya Uemura and Mike Bailey square off in a six-way bout.
+The penultimate match saw Kushida, Alan Angels, Mike Jackson, Yuya Uemura and Mike Bailey square off in a X Division six-way bout.
 In the end, as Bailey was going to the top rope, Kenny King came from the back and pushed Bailey from the top rope.
 Kushida then cleared the apron with a handspring kick and locked in the Hoverboard Lock on Angels for the submission win.

 The main event of the pre-show saw Trey Miguel defend the Impact X Division Championship against Black Taurus (with Crazzy Steve).
 In the end, Miguel hit the Lightning Spiral, but his feet were on the rope.
 Unbeknownst to the referee, Miguel then blinded Taurus with a spray paint, allowing him to hit another Lightning Spiral for the win.